 Location: Hasera farm Patalekhet-1, Kavre, Nepal or Ananda Tree House

-Sustainable Stores for Shopping
+Sustainable Stores for Shopping in Nepal

 The Local Project

 I’ve mentioned The Local Project in posts before, and I’m still a big fan.
-They source all locally made Nepali products.
+They source all locally made Nepali brands and products.
 I like that I can shop here knowing everything was made in Nepal.
 Some people say it’s a little expensive compared to shopping in Thamel, but I know their products are good quality and will last a long time.
 Cheaper items that I’ve bought elsewhere have fallen apart quickly.
-They also carry a lot of the brands mentioned above in this post.
+They also carry a lot of the Nepali brands mentioned above in this post.

 What they sell: Stationary, games, clothing, jewelry, shoes and bags

 Location: Jhamsikel, Lalitpur, Nepal (near Evoke Bistro)